jadlevine/Silver-and-Gold/README.md

 ### **_Description_**

-A JavaScript version of "Silver and Gold", where points are earned by crossing off boxes on Treasure Cards.
+A JavaScript/HTML/CSS version of "Silver and Gold", where points are earned by crossing off boxes on Treasure Cards.
 The player with the most points after 4 rounds wins!

 ---